4nc3str4l/crypto-telegram-bot/README.md

-# Crypto Currency Bot for Telegram
+# Cryptocurrency Bot for Telegram

 ### What it is?